 Employers and managers should not stop at just sponsoring their employees’ training.
 Instead, they should actively create a conducive environment for training, maybe by allowing employees to learn during office hours or by lightening their workloads.

 As remote work becomes the new reality, virtual training and e-learning (slated to be a $200B industry by 20242) present an excellent opportunity for employers to keep their employees engaged.
-There is a small learning curve involved, though.
+There’s just the smallest learning curve involved, though.

 In this article, we’ll cover: